By Vince Giuliano and Steve Buss

 12. H3K27me3 and its methylation/demethylation status plays a similar role in the transition from youth to adulthood in plants as in animals

-There will likely be much much more to write about all of this.
+There will likely be much much more to write about all of this in following blogs in this YOUNGING series.